Annual Review 2021–22

 Induction and training of Directors

 On appointment, each Director is provided with a comprehensive induction to AFCA and our operations.
-The Directors are also permitted to request and receive all reasonable training necessary for them to perform their roles as Directors effectively, and a suitable budget has been allowed for this to occur.
+The Directors are also permitted to request and receive all reasonable training necessary for them to perform their roles as Directors effectively, and a suitable budget has been assigned for this to occur.

 Principle 3: Instil a culture of acting lawfully, ethically and responsibly